Yonkers (song): Critical reception

+Commercial performance

+In the United States, the single peaked at number 2 on the Bubbling Under Hot 100 chart.
+It would also charted at number 9 on the Heatseekers Songs chart and number 27 on the R&B/Hip-Hop Digital Songs chart.
+It would later be certified Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units in the United States.
+In the United Kingdom, the single charted at number 15 on the Indie Breakers chart and was certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the country.
+In Canada, although the single did not chart, it was certified Platinum by Music Canada (MC) for equivalent sales of 80,000 units in the country.

 Music video

+Background and synopsis

 The music video for "Yonkers", directed by Tyler, was released via Odd Future's YouTube channel on February 10, 2011.
 Shot in black-and-white using a perspective control lens, the video features Tyler performing the song on a chair in a blank room while handling and later eating a cockroach, which causes him to vomit.
 The word "kill" is seen on his hand, along with a St. Peter's cross.
 The video concludes with Tyler taking off his shirt, realizing that his nose has started bleeding, and hanging himself.
 The video excludes the third and final verse as the version with this verse was not released until four days after the video.
 The full song was, however, included on the album.

+Reception

-The music video went viral.
-On February 23, 2011, rapper Kanye West stated on Twitter that he thought the "Yonkers" video was the best of 2011.
+Upon its release, the music video would go viral.
+On February 23, 2011, fellow American rapper Kanye West stated on Twitter that he thought the "Yonkers" video was the best of 2011.
 The video earned Tyler the Best New Artist award at the 2011 MTV Video Music Awards, as well as a nomination for Video of the Year.